Office Phone: 301-405-4439

 - Associate Professor (with tenure), University of Maryland, 2006-2010

 - Professor, University of Maryland 2010-present

-My research group and I focus on statistical mechanics and thermodynamics at the molecular level, with a particular focus on the foundations of nonequilibrium thermodynamics.
-We have worked on topics that include the application of statistical mechanics to problems of biophysical interest; the analysis of artificial molecular machines; the development of efficient numerical schemes for estimating thermodynamic properties of complex systemsl; the relationship between thermodynamics and information processing; quantum and classical shortcuts to adiabaticity; and quantum thermodynamics.
+My research group and I focus on statistical mechanics and thermodynamics at the molecular level, with a particular emphasis on far-from-equilibrium phenomena.
+We have worked on topics that include the application of statistical mechanics to problems of biophysical interest; the analysis of artificial molecular machines; the development of efficient numerical schemes for estimating thermodynamic properties of complex systems; the relationship between thermodynamics and information processing.
+We also have interests in dynamical systems, quantum thermodynamics, and quantum and classical shortcuts to adiabaticity.

 Major Recognitions and Awards